Hongao0611/Hongao0611.github.io/index.markdown

 ---
 Welcome to my homepage!

-I am Hongao ZHU, a linguistics junior from Shanghai Jiao Tong University (SJTU), Shanghai, China.
-I have been engaging with computational linguistics, and long to pursue a Ph.D. program in this field.
+I am 朱虹翱 (pinyin: ZHŪ HÓNG ÁO, English: Hongao ZHU), a linguistics junior from Shanghai Jiao Tong University (SJTU), Shanghai, China.
 Here's a copy of my [CV].

 To know more about me and my research interests, please visit the [about] page.